10-pounder Parrott rifle: Manufacture

 The West Point Foundry manufactured between 228 and 255 2.9-inch 10-pounder Parrott rifles, Model 1861 through the end of 1862.
-Because the Ordnance Department thoroughly trusted Robert Parrott, he acted as both gun founder and the inspecting ordnance officer, a unique arrangement.
+Because the Ordnance Department thoroughly trusted Robert Parrott, he acted as both gun manufacturer and the inspecting ordnance officer, a unique arrangement.
 The gun barrels weighed between 884 lb and 917 lb.
 The rifling consisted of three equally-wide lands and grooves.
-At first the guns were equipped with a front sight at the muzzle and a pendulum hausse rear sight.
-This was soon replaced by a front sight on top of the right rimbase (at the trunnion) and a brass tangent sight mounted on the right side of the wrought iron band.
+At first the guns were equipped with a tall, thin front sight at the muzzle and a pendulum hausse rear sight on the breech.
+The front sight was easily damaged, so this arrangement was soon replaced by a front sight on top of the right rimbase (adjacent to the trunnion) and a brass Parrott tangent sight mounted on the right side of the wrought iron band at a two o'clock orientation.
 On 24 September 1863, the Ordnance Board recommended that production of the 2.9-inch Parrott be halted and that existing guns be re-bored to 3-inch caliber.
 This decision may have been influenced by gun jams caused by accidentally loading the 2.9-inch Parrott with 3-inch ammunition.
 Between November 1864 and June 1865, 119 2.9-inch Parrott rifles were converted to 3-inch caliber, though none have survived.
-The West Point Foundry halted production of 2.9-inch Parrotts on 13 April 1863 and the new 3-inch versions did not appear until 12 February 1864.
-Altogether, 279 3-inch Parrott rifles, Model 1863 were manufactured until 4 September 1865.
+The West Point Foundry halted production of 2.9-inch Parrott rifles on 13 April 1863 and the 3-inch versions did not appear until 12 February 1864.
+Altogether, 279 of the new 3-inch Parrott rifles, Model 1863 were manufactured until 4 September 1865.

 In 1860, the West Point Foundry sold a Parrott rifle to the state of Virginia.
-The artillery piece was put through trials by none other than Thomas J. Jackson, a little-known Virginia Military Institute professor who later became the famous general.
+The artillery piece was put through trials by Thomas J. Jackson, a little-known Virginia Military Institute professor who later became famous as a Confederate general known as "Stonewall Jackson".
 Impressed by its range and accuracy, Jackson gave it a glowing report, leading Virginia to order 12 more.
 These guns were probably of 2.9-inch caliber, but this is not certain.
 In any case, one of these Parrott rifles performed admirably at the Battle of Big Bethel on 10 June 1861.
 With the outbreak of war, the Tredegar Iron Works began manufacturing a copy of the 2.9-inch Parrott rifle for the Confederacy.
 Tredegar produced 80 2.9-inch Parrott rifles from 18 November 1861 to 20 February 1865.
 Other Confederate gun founders manufactured the Parrott rifles including A. B. Reading & Brother of Vicksburg, Mississippi, Street, Hungerford & Jackson of Memphis, Tennessee, and Bujac and Bennett of New Orleans.
 Five guns survived, but no manufacturer can be positively identified from their markings.